tangwenq/Comparison-of-zero-handling-methon-in-discrete-count/README.md

   fully observed ground truth.
 Boxplots of error metrics are generated for the appendix figures.

+- `rabbit_visulization.R`:
+  Visualization script for the Rabbits count dataset.
+It produces Figure 5, including:
+  • Figure 5(a) — a heatmap of the Rabbits count table after sorting taxa by mean abundance
+  • Figure 5(b) — a log–log mean–variance plot illustrating
+    sparsity and overdispersion in the raw count data
+  These plots provide an overview of structural characteristics of the dataset before imputation.
+Publication-ready PDF files are generated.

 - `README.md`: The main documentation file summarizing the project, experimental designs, methods compared, figure structure, and file